Oklahoma

 Optometry

 The comprehensive visual examination.
 The prescribing for spectacles or contacts lenses by an optometrist requires a comprehensive visual examination conducted by a physician holding a license to practice optometry in this state.
 Board Rule 505:10-5-9 establishes the tests and measurements that require findings on the comprehensive examination of a patient when an optometrist intends to sign a prescription for ophthalmic lenses or contact lenses.
 Some of these required findings must be based on an examination made in person by an optometrist physically present with the patient.
 Therefore, a comprehensive visual examination shall be in-person by an eye doctor with a face-to-face encounter.
 In the absence of an existing doctor patient relationship, a prescription for glasses or contact lenses can only be derived through the completion of a comprehensive eye examination.
 While technology has advanced and continues to advance, in-person care, provided by a doctor of optometry, is the criterion standard for the delivery of a comprehensive eye exam.
 Direct-to-patient eye and vision-related applications, based on current technologies and uses, cannot replace or replicate a comprehensive eye exam provided by a doctor of optometry who is physically present with the patient.
 Direct-to-patient eye and vision-related applications may provide data related to elements of a comprehensive eye exam, but do not constitute patient care and fragmentation of a comprehensive eye exam into components delivered independently is deleterious and deceptive to patients.
+Telemedicine encounters in this state shall not be used to establish a valid physician-patient relationship for prescribing contact lenses and or spectacles because it is not on par with the same service delivered in person.
+The relationship for prescribing shall include a medically appropriate and timely scheduled face to face encounter between the patient and a physician.
+The prescribing physician must provide the patient with the treating physicians’ identity and professional credentials.
+Screenings cannot be used to diagnosis or treat conditions.
+Screenings cannot be used to replace in person comprehensive eye examination.
+Refractive tests, including online vision tests and other mobile vision related applications, cannot be, based on current technologies and uses, used to provide a refractive diagnosis and/or an eyeglass or contact lens prescription.

 Physicians cannot establish a doctor-patient relationship via telehealth alone.
 During telemedicine encounters, the distant site physician performs an exam of a patient at a separate, remote originating site location which shall be registered with the Board of Examiners in optometry by the distant site physician as a primary or branch practice location pursuant to Rule OAC 505:10-5-7.
-If the distant site physician deems it to be medically necessary, or if Oklahoma law requires manual procedures at the near site in order to meet legal definitions of procedures which meet the standard of care, a licensed optometrist in this state trained in the use of the equipment shall be utilized at the originating site to represent the patient, manage the camera, and perform any physical activities to successfully complete the exam.
+If the distant site physician deems it to be medically necessary, or if Oklahoma law requires manual procedures at the near site in order to meet legal definitions of procedures which meet the standard of care, a licensed optometrist in this state trained in the use of the equipment shall be utilized at the originating site to “present” the patient, manage the camera, and perform any physical activities to successfully complete the exam.

 Unprofessional conduct includes prescribing for treatment without sufficient examination as provided in Board Rule 505:10-5-9, proceeding without the establishment of a valid physician-patient relationship, violations of this telemedicine rule under the authority of 59 O.S. § 585(A). and not prescribing in a safe, medically accepted manner.

 On-line refractions do NOT meet acceptable standards of care.
 Physicians cannot prescribe controlled substances via telehealth.
 Physicians cannot split fees for care.
-The optometrist who utilizes telemedicine in Oklahoma should be mindful of certain requirements and challenges inherent in practice via remote means, among them the following:
+The optometrist who utilizes telemedicine in Oklahoma should be mindful of certain requirements and challenges inherent in practice via remote means, among them the following.

 • Examination, evaluation, and diagnosis.
 The optometrist must conduct an appropriate evaluation prior to diagnosing or treating the patient, including prior to rendering a prescription for pharmaceuticals, spectacles, or contact lenses.
 Physical remoteness of the patient does not change the need for a proper patient identification, appropriate intake procedures, adequate patient history, examination, and, where indicated, testing.
 An optometrist is not excused from performing an appropriate examination, evaluation, and assessment of the patient’s condition by virtue of the patient’s physical remoteness from the optometrist.
 Any technician involved in the telemedicine patient encounter should be trained in the use of all equipment utilized in the telemedicine encounter and competent in the operation of such equipment.